22 February 2019

 It could be a case of phishing!
 Phishing is the most common form of internet fraud today and is the name given to a variety of scams devised by hackers to:

-- trick you into providing confidential information such as your password, PIN, bank card number or ID card number.
+- trick you into providing confidential information such as your password, PIN, debit card number or ID card number.

 - transfer money from your account on the basis of this “stolen” information.